Health & Safety

 Cover your mouth when you are coughing or sneezing.
 Use a tissue or your inner elbow, not your hands.

-Employees will be given access to cleaning materials and should wipe down their personal workspace at least once per day as well as clean shared equipment (i.e., copiers, scanners, etc.) and public microwaves and refrigerators after each use.
+Employees have access to cleaning materials and should wipe down their personal workspace at least once per day as well as clean shared equipment (i.e., copiers, scanners, etc.) and public microwaves and refrigerators after each use.

 Employees are asked to empty their office trash and recycle bins into a collection point in the common areas of the building.
 This will allow the custodial staff to focus on deep cleaning activities.